Rai Thistlethwayte

 Rai Thistlethwayte (born 21 April 1980) is an Australian rock, pop and jazz musician and songwriter.
 Thistlethwayte is an accomplished pianist, guitarist, and vocalist.
-He is the lead singer and primary songwriter in the Australian pop rock band Thirsty Merc.
+He is the lead singer, rhythm guitarist, and primary songwriter in the Australian pop rock band Thirsty Merc.
 From 2004, Thirsty Merc released a string of hits in the Australian charts including "In the Summertime", "Someday, Someday", "20 Good Reasons", "Emancipate Myself", "My Completeness", "When the Weather Is Fine" and "Mousetrap Heart".
-He is currently based in Los Angeles.
+He is currently based in Melbourne.
 As a solo artist, Thistlethwayte performs under the name 'Sun Rai'.

 Early life

 Thistlethwayte was born and raised in Sydney, New South Wales, and attended Beaumont Road Public School then Knox Grammar School.
 Born into a musical family, he started learning from his mother, a classical piano teacher, before his fifth birthday.
 His father, Ian, is a language teacher and a bass player and guitarist who played bass in a Sydney-based band called 'The Plebs', which formed under the name 'The Centaurs' in Sydney in 1963.

 In his early teens, Thistlethwayte listened to classic rock and early metal, then blues and jazz.
 He started writing songs around the age of 15.
 After finishing high school in 1997 he was awarded a scholarship to the Sydney Conservatorium of Music where he commenced a Bachelor of Music in jazz piano in 1998.

 Some of his early musical influences are listed as The Beach Boys, Buddy Holly, Deep Purple, Cream, Jimi Hendrix, Iron Maiden, Stevie Wonder, Donny Hathaway, Prince, Frank Sinatra, Joni Mitchell, Mahavishnu Orchestra, Chick Corea, Keith Jarrett, Oscar Peterson and Claude Debussy.